sumcoinlabs/sumcoinj.org/getting-started-js.md

 print("Done!");
 {% endhighlight %}

 Here we start a ping for each peer and add the returned future to the array.
 Then we add a closure that will run when the future completes.
 Note the final (required) parameter: it says which thread to run the closure in.
-Here we are specifying the 'user thread', which is a dedicated thread created by bitcoinj that hangs around waiting to run event handlers.
+Here we are specifying the 'user thread', which is a dedicated thread created by sumcoinj that hangs around waiting to run event handlers.
 By making things run in the user thread, you can be sure your own event handlers won't end up running in parallel to each other (although they can still run in parallel to the main thread!).
 Once the future listener runs, we can get the result as normal safe in the knowledge that it won't block.

 The last forEach loop simply keeps the program running until all the pings have responses.

 ## Where to go from here?

-There are many other features in bitcoinj that this tutorial does not cover.
+There are many other features in sumcoinj that this tutorial does not cover.
 You can read the other articles to learn more about full verification, wallet encryption and so on, and of course the JavaDocs detail the full API.

-There is another Javascript example that implements the same forwarding program as the Java tutorial, [forwarding.js](https://github.com/bitcoinj/bitcoinj/blob/master/examples/src/main/javascript/forwarding.js).
+There is another Javascript example that implements the same forwarding program as the Java tutorial, [forwarding.js](https://sumcoinlabs/sumcoinj/blob/master/examples/src/main/javascript/forwarding.js).
 You can read that program to learn how to use the wallet and how to receive and send money.

 Have fun and if you have any questions, find us on Matrix or the mailing list.